la2050/archive/_projects/2016/green-our-l-a-river.md

   community members and four landscape architects to develop resilient design plans to enhance the river-business interface, enhance public health and safety, and improve river access.
-project_image_2: 3428423065741-team90.jpg
-empty_column_1: ''
 organization_name: The River Project
 organization_website: TheRiverProject.org
-organization_name_2: The River Project
-organization_activity: >-
-  The River Project encourages responsible planning/management of land and water to achieve watershed health and climate resilience for the social, economic and environmental benefit of all Angelenos.
-ein: '954858263'

 ---